GFBressange/courseraHCI/README.md

 ## Modifications
 The original files we use are:
-    For the test set:
+- For the test set: subject_test.txt (Ids of subjects), Y_test.txt (Ids of Activities) and X_test.txt (Measurements)
-    subject_test.txt (Ids of subjects), Y_test.txt (Ids of Activities) and X_test.txt (Measurements) For the train set:
+- For the train set:
     subject_train.txt (Ids of subjects), Y_train.txt (Ids of Activities) and X_train.txt (Measurements)

 The script run._analysis.R perfomrs the following transformations:
-- read and merge these file in one data frame named "dataset".
+- read and merge these files in one data frame named "dataset".
-- Subsetting this dataset by keeping only the varaibles involving mean() or std().
+- Subsetting this dataset by keeping only the variables involving mean() or std().
 This dataset has 10299 observations of 88 variables.
 The name of this subset is still "dataset".
 - renames the 88 variables to be more descriptive (see the CodeBook.md).
 The variable 1 is "Subject".
 The variable 2 is "Acitivity".
-The following 86 variables are measurements variables.
+The other 86 variables are measurements variables.
 - creates a second data frame named "tidydataset" summarizing the mean of each of the 86 measurements variables along the 10299 observations for each subject and each activity.
 There are 30 subjects and 6 activities so the tidydataset contains 180 rows along 88 variables.